mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 **executeCommand**

-Executes the specified command with the arguments provided and fetches the response
+Executes the specified command with the arguments provided and fetches the response.

 ```javascript
    executeCommand = (command: string, commandArgs: CommandArgs) => {